I spent the last few months asking (screaming?) HOW can I keep my house clean with a baby and a toddler?! HOW?!

 (Not to mention that cleaning my house is not my full time job.
 I also work.
-Here, on this blog, this is my real work that pays my real bills.
+This blog is my job, my real job that pays my real bills.
 I can’t just ignore my work to scrub the floor or even unload the dishwasher every nap time.
-So no, my secret is not that you should frantically clean your house at nap time!)
+So no, my “clean house” secret is not that you should frantically clean your house at nap time!)

 Now, please don’t get me wrong.
 I wouldn’t wish away those blocks on the floor or the finger prints in my windows for all the money in the world.
 I LOVE that my house is lived in by tiny people.
 I just also want it to feel like my home, and not like my “place where I store crap on the floor”.

 So I have worked really hard to try and get the mess in our house under control… and until this month I have really failed.

 But this month, this past glorious few weeks, I have finally figured out the secret (s) to keeping our house clean – WITH LITTLE KIDS!
 (I did not send the kids away or anything.
 They have stayed in my house while I’ve kept it clean.
 A miracle!)